Senior AnalystConnect on LinkedIn

 Department of Classics

-Christopher Wallace is not only a chief learning officer, he’s also a Classics grad.
+Christopher Wallace is not only a senior analyst, he’s also a Classics grad.

-Christopher Wallace (Ph.D., 2012) translated his scholarly interest in social tumult from the ancient world into a role as the chief learning officer at Linkitz, a start up developing wearing toys that teach girls how to code.
+Christopher Wallace (Ph.D., 2012) translated his scholarly interest in social tumult from the ancient world into a role as the Senior Analyst at Decision Resources Group, a global IT services company providing proprietary data to the healthcare industry.
 His academic research about how educational choices shape adult identities helped him see a gap in the market.
 Read more about Christopher on LinkedIn.

 What do employers value about Department of Classics graduates?